FederalCSUMission/IL5DeploymentGuide/SQLDeploymentGuide.md

 		* If Private Enpoint is selected: Add Private Enpoint.
 Configure a new private endpoint as explained in section: Private Endpoint for Azure SQL Database.
 	* Under Connection policy, choose the Default connection policy, and leave the Minimum TLS version at the default of TLS 1.2.
 4. Select Next: Security at the bottom of the page.
-	* On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
+	* On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, and Managed identities.
+	* In an IL5 deployment, Transparent data encryption (TDE) must be configured.
+		* Click 'Configure transparent data encryption'.
+		* Choose 'Customer-managed key'.
+		* Either select or enter a key identifier from your Azure Key Vault.
 5. Select Next: Additional settings at the bottom of the page.
 	* On the Additional settings tab, in the Data source section, for Use existing data, select 'none'.
 You can also configure database collation and a maintenance window.
 6. Select Review + create at the bottom of the page.